nipy/mindboggle/README.rst

 We have tested the software most extensively with Python 3.5.1 on Ubuntu Linux 14.04.

 ..
+    1. Referencing Mindboggle
-    1. Support, bugs, and help
+    2. Support, bugs, and help
-    2. Installing Mindboggle
+    3. Installing Mindboggle
-    3. Running Mindboggle
+    4. Running Mindboggle
-    4. Preprocessing
+    5. Preprocessing
-    5. Processing steps
+    6. Processing steps
-    6. Output
+    7. Output

 :Release: |version|
 :Date: |today|